-4.2.6 Plant
+4.2.5 Plants

+Methodology followed for the compliance assessment included data sourcing and review, various site visits, and sampling.
+Data sources from the literature consulted, where used where necessary for the assessment of vegetation, plant species and conservation status.
 Six site visits were conducted from May 2021 to October 2022.
 Potential sensitive features within the site were investigated, validated and characterised in the field including any pans, rocky outcrops and major drainage features that were observed in the field or from satellite imagery of the site.
 Sampling approaches used include characterising vegetation of the site through surveys distributed across the site.
 Plant species lists for the different habitats observed were compiled and analysed further through an in-depth desktop study.
-Specific attention was paid to the presence of species of conservation concern (SCC) as well as other species which are considered to be of ecological significance.
+Specific attention was paid to the presence of species of conservation concern (SCC) as well as other species, which are considered to be of ecological significance.

-4.2.7 Avifauna
+4.2.6 Avifauna

 As part of the feasibility investigations towards the suitability for the development of a wind farm, an Avifaunal Screening Assessment and Nest Survey for the site was conducted and the developable area was refined on the basis of identified avifaunal constraints.
 This included running the Verreaux's Eagle Risk Assessment (VERA) model, to identify high and medium risk areas around known Verreaux's Eagle nests.
 Following the initial feasibility assessment, the specialist conducted the necessary 12 months' pre-construction bird monitoring which was initiated on site in July 2021 and completed in May 2022.
 Each seasonal Site Visit consisted of approximately 14 consecutive days by a team of four skilled observers, to record data on bird species and abundance on and near site.
-These seasonal site visits covered: summer (when summer migrants are present); winter (when raptors breed and Blue Cranes flock); spring (when summer migrants are arriving on site and many species start to breed; and autumn (when summer migrants are leaving and many raptors are preparing to breed).
+These seasonal site visits covered: summer (when summer migrants are present); winter (when raptors breed and Blue Cranes flock); spring (when summer migrants are leaving on site and many species start to breed; and autumn (when summer migrants are leaving and many raptors are preparing to breed).